Salty dog (cocktail)

-A salty dog is a cocktail of gin, or vodka, and grapefruit juice, served in a highball glass with a salted rim.
-The salt is the only difference between a salty dog and a greyhound.
-Historically a gin drink, it is believed to date back to the 1920s.
+A salty dog is a cocktail made with gin or vodka and grapefruit juice, served in a highball glass with a salted rim.
+The salt distinguishes it from the related greyhound.
+It is traditionally made with gin and is believed to date back to the 1920s.

-The drink is 2 fluid ounces of gin, or vodka, mixed with fresh grapefruit juice, shaken, and poured into a glass whose rim has been salted.

-The result is a refreshing and tangy cocktail that combines the bracing bite of grapefruit with a hint of salt, creating a unique and invigorating flavor profile.
+Most modern recipes call for about one part gin or vodka to two parts grapefruit juice, served in a salt-rimmed glass.

 In popular culture

 The salty dog is a favorite drink of Artie (the producer played by Rip Torn) on the sitcom The Larry Sanders Show.
 Artie made it with vodka.
+It also appears in the 5th episode of the anime Botan Kamiina Fully Blossoms When Drunk.